Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 - 4 pints cold water

-When the water starts to boil, reduce the heat to achieve a gentle simmer for fifteen minutes only.
-The scum which forms on top of the water can be carefully skimmed away if you wish but it's not really necessary as it will cook off anyway, or any remainding can be removed when discarding the veg after cooking.
+- When the water starts to boil, reduce the heat to achieve a gentle simmer for fifteen minutes only.
+The scum that forms on top of the water can be carefully skimmed away if you wish but it's not really necessary as it will cook off anyway, or any remaining can be removed when discarding the veg after cooking.

 - 1 poached pheasant breast fillet